KelvinSim24/Local-AI-Agent-With-RAG/README.md

 Bash
 python main.py
 🏗️ Architecture Detail
-Ingestion: vector.py reads realistic_restaurant_reviews.csv, generates embeddings using qwen3, and persists them in a local ./chroma_langchain_db.
+Ingestion: vector.py processes realistic_restaurant_reviews.csv, generates high-dimensional vectors using qwen3-embedding, and persists them in a local chroma_langchain_db folder.

-Retrieval: When a user asks a question, the top 8 most relevant review chunks are retrieved.
+Retrieval: The system uses semantic similarity search to pull the top 8 most relevant context chunks based on the user's natural language query.

-Generation: The gemma4 model receives the query and the retrieved context, performing a final synthesis to generate the structured response.
+Generation: The gemma4 model acts as the reasoning engine, synthesizing the retrieved reviews into a structured, human-readable summary.

 📜 License
 Distributed under the MIT License.

-***

-### Final Professional Touch
-Since your GitHub screenshot shows **techwithtim** as a contributor (because of the initial fork/clone history), if you want this to look like a 100% original project for your portfolio, you can occasionally "detach" it, but for now, it shows you can work with established open-source codebases and improve them with modern models like **Qwen3**.

-Your project is now officially ready for the world!
-Do you want to try adding a specific feat